Reading

 Paul points us to a radical set of truths.

 Yes _we_ are alive in Christ!
-Ephesians 2:4-7 tells us we are, no question.
+Ephesians 2:4-7 tells us that we are, no question.

-But it is our Lord and Saviour alive in us through the gift of faith (by God’s grace) that gives us life, sustains our life, and He makes His dwelling in us (little tabernacles)!
+But.
+It is our Lord and Saviour alive in us through the gift of faith, by God’s grace, that gives us life, sustains our life.
+He makes His dwelling in us, we are little tabernacles!

-See, Paul wants us to understand, like in Romans, to understand RIGHTEOUSNESS.
+Paul wants us to understand, like in the book of Romans, to understand RIGHTEOUSNESS.

 “I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose.”